 NEC reserves the right to cancel any summer course or ensemble with insufficient enrollment.
 Notification of cancellation will be given as soon as possible prior to the first day of the class.
 If a course is cancelled, the student will receive a full refund of tuition and registration fee.

 What kinds of credit does the Summer Session offer?

-The New England Conservatory of Music is accredited by the New England Association of Schools and Colleges and is accredited by and a Charter Member of the National Association of Schools of Music.
+The New England Conservatory of Music is accredited by the New England Association of Schools and Colleges.

 Two kinds of Summer Session credit are offered: NEC Undergraduate or Graduate credit, issued by the College Division, and School of Continuing Education (CE) credit, issued by the School of Continuing Education.
 Each unit of NEC Undergraduate, Graduate or CE credit is equivalent to 14/15 hours of instruction.
 Most summer courses may be taken either for credit or non-credit, sometimes at a reduced cost for the latter.